Skip to content

 What rollups mean for ETH

 Rollups move execution — and its fees — up the stack, which is great for users but reduces base-layer fee burn.
 The long-run question is how much value accrues to ETH as the settlement and data-availability layer beneath a growing rollup ecosystem.
-See our Ethereum forecast.
+See our Ethereum market page for live data.

 Frequently asked